 2a.2.
-Analysis of Land Use, Deforestation and Forest Degradation use into 5 categories and estimated their coverage.
+Analysis of Land Use, Deforestation and Forest Degradation estimated their coverage.

 Nepal can be divided into three physiographic regions: (i) High mountains, (ii) Mid-hills and (iii) Terai and Siwaliks (Fig 2a.1).
-The latest National Forest Inventory (1999) classified land-
+The latest National Forest Inventory (1999) classified landuse into 5 categories and

 Forest covers about 29.0% of Nepal's area and shrub-land (mainly located in the hills and the Terai) about 10.6% giving a total of 39.6% forest cover for Nepal.
-Total coverage agricultural land is 21 % and about 7 % is public land.
-Rest is rocks and permanent snow Forests cover areas. are defined as 'all land with forest cover, i.e. with trees whose crowns cover more than 10% of the area, and not used primarily for purposes other
+Total coverage of agricultural land is 21 % and about 7 % is public land.
+Rest is rocks and permanent snow cover areas.
+Forests are defined as 'all land with forest cover, i.e. with trees whose crowns cover more than 10% of the area, and not used primarily for purposes other than forestry.
+Temporarily clear-cut areas that will be planted are also forest'.
+Similarly, shrub-land is defined as 'same as forest but where well-defined stems cannot be found' and such areas are assumed to be degraded forests.